-The large magnetic structures to either side of the diaphragm will naturally repel each other with rather strong magnetic force.
-Heavy duty housing is required in order to keep these magnets in close proximity.
+The large magnetic structures to either side of the diaphragm will naturally repel each other with a rather strong magnetic force.
+Heavy-duty housing is required to keep these magnets in close proximity.

 This housing causes resonance frequencies that must be tuned out.
-There are also air volumes between the diaphragm and the magnets that cause issues with frequency response that must be taken into account.
+Air volumes between the diaphragm and the magnets cause issues with the frequency response that must be taken into account.

-Planar magnetic headphone manufacturers must take all these consideration into account and damp/tune the headphones to achieve a reasonable frequency response.
+Planar magnetic headphone manufacturers must take all these considerations into account, and damp/tune the headphones to achieve a reasonable frequency response.

 Damping materials may wear over time and alter the response of the headphones.

 For more information on headphone frequency response, check out my article What Is Headphone Frequency Response & What Is A Good Range?

 The relatively heavy magnetic arrays and the housing required to hold them in place adds notable weight to planar magnetic headphones.